wirecardBrasil/moip-sdk-java-le/README.md

 ## Moip documentation

 ### Docs
-To stay update about the **Moip Products**, check the [documentation](https://dev.moip.com.br/v2.0/docs).
+To stay up to date about the **Moip Products**, check the [documentation](https://dev.moip.com.br/v2.0/docs).

 ### References
 Read more about the **Moip APIs** in [API reference](https://dev.moip.com.br/v2.0/reference).

 ## Getting help
-We offer many ways to contact us, so if you have a question, do not hesitate, talk to us what you need.
-For questions about API or business rules, contact us by [support](https://dev.moip.com.br/v2.0/) or [[slack](#Slack)](https://slackin-cqtchmfquq.now.sh/).
+We offer many ways to contact us, so if you have a question, do not hesitate, talk to us whatever you need.
+For questions about API or business rules, contact us by [support](https://dev.moip.com.br/v2.0/) or [slack](https://slackin-cqtchmfquq.now.sh/):slack:.
 But, if you have a question or suggestion about the SDK, feel free to open an **issue** or **pull request**.

 ## Contributing
-Do you have an enhancement suggest or find something to fix?
+Do you have an enhancement suggest or found something to fix?
 Go ahead, help us and let your mark on Moip, open **pull requests** and **issues** against this project.
-If you want to do it, before, please read the `CONTRIBUTING.md` to be sure everyone follows the same structure and planning of the project.
+If you want to do it, please read the `CONTRIBUTING.md` to be sure everyone follows the same structure and planning of the project.
 Remember, we :heart: contributions. :rocket: